Neurocrine Biosciences (NBIX)

 Share Repurchases

-- This new authorization followed the completion of a $300 million accelerated share repurchase program, announced in October 2024 and concluded in early February 2025.
+- This new authorization followed the completion of a $300 million accelerated share repurchase program in early February 2025, which had been initiated in October 2024.

-- The company's capital allocation strategy aims to balance investments in commercial products and R&D with returning capital to shareholders.
+- Management has actively engaged in share repurchases as part of its capital allocation strategy, aiming to balance investments in commercial products and research and development with returning capital to shareholders.

 Share Issuance